teta-Lena/TetaLena-termone/README.md

 TO run backend tests , use npm run test command

-The similar command can also be used for backend tests
+The similar command can also be used for frontend tests